 The schools should be seen by the organizers as a tool for the development and promotion of research in the area over the long term.
 In particular, any willingness to include the School in a long- term project with a local impact, involving, beforehand or later, other CIMPA actions (CIMPA Courses, Schools in Partnership, CIMPA Fellowships) or building on other resources (online courses, university, governmental or private sector agreements) will be strongly supported.

 During the preparation phase of the application, it is strongly advised to contact one of the scientific officers of your specific geographical area.
-In addition to ideas and contacts, the person in charge will help you to checking that you comply with the criteria below.
+In addition to ideas and contacts, this person will help you to check that you comply with the criteria below.

 - The local coordinator must hold an academic or research position in the country where the school is held and must have established strong contacts with the host institution of the school;

 - The external coordinator must hold a position in an institution located in one of the partner countries of CIMPA as of 1 January 2022 (France, Norway, Spain and Switzerland presently, other countries may join CIMPA by 1 January 2022 thus becoming eligible).